-Tower 4: A frost giant occupires this tower.
+TOWER 4: A frost giant occupies this tower.
 He is one of the last remaining servants of the Frost Lord's from before the Winter Dark.
 The giant is mean and terrible in his wrath and no amount of talk or offerings will keep him from attacking anyone who approaches the tower.

 He has wrecked the interior of the tower, leaving his debris everywhere.
 His sleeping mats lie in one corner and several large casks of drink in another.
 These serve as his table as well.
 Bones and other debris lie scattered about.
 His wealth lies in a trunk that he uses for a pillow.
-In the locked trunk are 4200gp, 13000sp, one 200gp, a small jade stone in a golden necklace, a ring of force shield, a bag of dust of appearance, javelin of lightening and a +2 broadsword.
+In the locked trunk are 4200gp, 13000sp, one 200gp, a small jade stone in a golden necklace, a ring of force shield, a bag of dust of appearance (1 use), a javelin of lightning and a +2 broadsword.